 Peter Cowan Writers’ Centre Inc. also holds regular member meetings, provides specialist writing workshops, and offers regular creative writing and peer review sessions for its members and the wider writing community.
-The centre has continued with the objectives of the original steering committee: to be an ongoing source of support and development for emerging and established writers within the northern suburbs of Perth.
+The Centre has continued with the objectives of the original steering committee: to be an ongoing source of support and development for beginner, emerging and established writers within the northern suburbs of Perth.